Divided power structure: Constructions

 (The case of divided power polynomials is the special case in which M is a free module over A of finite rank.)

 If I is any ideal of a ring A, there is a universal construction which extends A with divided powers of elements of I to get a divided power envelope of I in A.

 Applications

+The concrete divided power algebras of the first two sections are ubiquitous in algebraic topology since a free divided power algebra on n generators is just the dual of a polynomial algebra.
 The divided power envelope is a fundamental tool in the theory of PD differential operators and crystalline cohomology, where it is used to overcome technical difficulties which arise in positive characteristic.

 The divided power functor is used in the construction of co-Schur functors.